inay-datta/Widget-App/README.md

 ## Features

 - **Weather Widget**: Displays current weather information as per user's city input.
 - **News Headlines Widget**: Displays top headlines from the News API.
+Note: Used API endpoint allows only 3 headlines when a GET request is fired.
 - **Responsive Design**: Adapts to different screen sizes.
 - **Error Handling**: Alerts the user if there is an error fetching the data.